sugarfig/p5-lab-1/README.md

 1. 🌈 [01_background](./01_background/sketch.js)

 - What are the parameters (aka inputs) of `createCanvas()`?
+  > width, height.
 - Change the canvas size to the full width and full height of your screen, using the variables [here](https://p5js.org/reference/#/p5/displayHeight) or [here](https://p5js.org/reference/#/p5/windowHeight).

 - Why is there a quick flash of green every time you load the page?
 Get rid of the flash.
 (Hint: it has to do with setup vs draw).
+  > It's because we're briefly setting the background in setup.
 - Change the background of this canvas to bright pink.
 You may want to use [this reference](https://p5js.org/reference/#/p5/background).

 2. 🟪 [02_shapes](./02_shapes/sketch.js)

 - What are the inputs for `rect()` and `ellipse()`?
 You may want to check out [this reference](https://p5js.org/reference/#/p5/ellipse).
+  > for ellipse, the four inputs are: x-position, y-position, width, heigh
+  > for rect, the four inputs are: x-position, y-position, width, height, which is optional
 - Change the inputs for either the rectangle or the ellipse so that they are not overlapping on the screen.
 - Change the color of the stroke.
+- Change the thickness of the stroke with [strokeWeight](https://p5js.org/reference/#/p5/strokeWeight).
 - Change the stroke to `noStroke()`

-- Change the thickness of the stroke with [strokeWeight](https://p5js.org/reference/#/p5/strokeWeight).
+- Change the fill to `noFill()`
 - Change the color of the fill.
-- Change the fill to `noFill()`
 - Create at least one more type of shape by going to the "Shapes" section of the reference [here](https://p5js.org/reference/).

 3. 🎨 [03_colors](./03_colors/sketch.js)

-- What is the difference between HSB and RGB?
-Use `colorMode()` and the online reference to set the background to [light grey](https://www.colorhexa.com/d3d3d3) using HSB values.
+- Change the three colors of the three ellipses.

 - Add a fourth number in between 0 and 255 to the `fill()` function.
 What happens?
 This fourth argument is called the alpha.

 ```
 Example:
     fill(255,0,0); --> fill(255, 0, 0, 200);
 ```

+> This should change the opacity.

+- What is the difference between HSB and RGB?
+Copy-paste some of the code snippets from [the p5 colorMode() documentation](https://p5js.org/reference/#/p5/colorMode) to play around with it.

+> RGB stands for "Red", "Green", "Blue"; the inputs go from 0 to 255.
+> HSB stands for "Hue", "Saturation", "Brightness"; the inputs go from 0 to 360.

 4. ✅ [04_shapescheck](./04_shapescheck/sketch.js)